michael-van-vuuren/csci5612/exampleSite/content/eda.md

 ### Cleaning Primary Dataset

 This section focuses on converting data types and handling missing values.
-The missing values in the dataset can be visualized:
+The missing values in the dataset can be inspected visually:

 ```python {filename=""}
 plt.figure(figsize=(20,8), dpi=150)